markegge/montana_zoning_atlas/README.md

 * Appropriate logic is applied to determine the number of units the parcel's zoning, lot size, and lot width allows

 Data processing steps are detailed in `data_prep.ipynb`

+The rules used to assign zoning categories for each city are contained in their respective notebooks.

+### Zoning Category Color Scheme

+* Multifamily: #01a1a0
+* Penalized Multifmaily: #80cdc1
+* Single Family: #ea60b9
+* De Facto Single Family: #eaa0b9